boozallen/jenkins-templating-engine/docs/concepts/framework-overview/top-down.md

 ## Pipeline Primitives

-[Pipeline Primitives](../pipeline-primitives/overview.md) are contribted by the JTE framework and help make templates reusable.
+[Pipeline Primitives](../pipeline-primitives/overview.md) are contributed by the JTE framework and help make templates reusable.

 Pipeline Templates will typically make use of identically named Pipeline Primitives, such as **step** called `build()`, to become reusable.